phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zend_resources.rst

 	    void             *ptr;
     };

 We find the traditional ``zend_refcounted_h`` header, meaning that resources are reference countable.
-If you feel lost with reference counting and memory tracking, you may refer to the :doc:`./zvals/memory_management` chapter.

 The ``handle`` is an integer that is used internally by the engine to locate the resource into an internal resource table.
 It is used as the key for such a table.